Blog » Qr Code Scavenger Hunt

 One of the key advantages of using QR code scavenger hunts for college campus orientation is the ability to introduce new students to essential campus services and resources.
 By integrating QR codes on campus maps, students can scan these codes to access detailed information about specific buildings, academic departments, counseling services, or campus organizations.
 This not only helps students navigate the campus efficiently but also ensures they are aware of available support systems and opportunities.

-Leveraging QR Code Scavenger Hunts for New Employee Onboarding
+Expanded Guide: QR Code Scavenger Hunts for New Employee Onboarding

 The onboarding process sets the stage for a new employee's success and integration into a company.
 To make the experience engaging and impactful, organizations are turning to QR code scavenger hunts to create interactive and immersive onboarding experiences for their new hires.